Gankare/portfolio/Frostfall/README.md

 ## *My contributions to this project*

-All the features below have been implemented by me.
+All the features have been implemented by me.

 ---